First Looks

 What if we are inviting guests?

 You can still do a first look!
 The same recommendations apply if you are inviting guests to your elopement.
 You could do a private first look with your partner before you meet up with your guests, or even a first look with everyone there!
-If you are inviting guests, a first look may be a good time for you and your partner to spend some quality time together with just the two of you.
+You could also do a first look with special people like parents, friends, etc.

 Final Notes